-Nurse Aide vs CNA: What’s the difference between Assistants, Aides and Orderlies?
+Nurse Aide vs CNA, What’s the Difference?

 Nurse Aide vs CNA vs Orderly?Although they share some of the same core responsibilities and are all front-line healthcare providers, Nursing Assistant, Nursing Aide and Orderly careers are not totally identical.
 Ultimately, they differ in terms of educational requirements, assigned tasks, amount of interaction with patients and salary.
 Here are the career outlines for each role, highlighting their differences:

 A Nursing Assistant is tasked with helping patients with basic care and activities of daily living under the direction of registered nurses or licensed vocational nurses.
 Examples of the work Nursing Assistants perform include cleaning and bathing patients, assisting patients use the bathroom, and assisting them in dressing and eating.